jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_chartrange_new_from_string.rs` - Demonstrates creating a new chart
   range.

+* `doc_chartsheet.rs` - A simple chartsheet example.
+A chart is placed on it own dedicated worksheet.

 * `doc_conditional_format_2color.rs` - Example of adding a 2 color scale
   type conditional formatting to a worksheet.
 Note, the colors in the fifth